Fueling and Feeding the World:

 Ethanol biorefineries only use the starch in the corn to make ethanol.
 The protein, fat and fiber in the corn returns to the livestock feed market as distillers grains or other co-products.
 Distillers grains are fed to beef cattle, dairy cattle, swine, poultry, sheep and fish.

-More than 40 million metric tons of animal food was produced by ethanol plants in 2015, making the renewable fuels sector one of the largest animal feed processing segments in the U.S.
+More than 42 million metric tons of animal food was produced by ethanol plants in 2016, making the renewable fuels sector one of the largest segments of the U.S. global feed market.

 Just as ethanol demand isn’t the only driver of corn prices, the cost of corn and other feed commodities isn’t the only driver of retail food prices.
 In fact, only 17 cents of every dollar spent on food pays for the raw farm ingredients in the food item.
-The other 83 cents pay for processing, transportation, labor, packaging, advertising and other costs.
+The other 83 cents pay for energy, processing, transportation, labor, packaging, advertising and other costs.
 In fact, a recent World Bank report concluded that “most of the contribution to food price changes from 1997-2004 to 2005-2012 comes from the price of oil.”